-9. Combat Surface-Size:

-- 9.1.1.
+- 9. Combat Surface Size - 9.1.1.
 For all International (Continental Level Championships and IJF World Ranking events) level events organized in Canada, the IJF mat combat surface regulations apply. - 9.1.2.
-The recommended size of the competition area is 8m x 8m with a three (3) meter outside safety zone and four (4) meters between adjacent combat areas. - 9.1.3 At a minimum size of the competition area is 7m x 7m with a three meter outside safety zone and four (4) meters between adjacent combat areas - 9.2.
-For competition involving children U16 and younger, the combat area may be reduced to 6m X 6m.
-The safety zone remains three (3) meters all around, and three (3) meters between adjacent combat areas - 9.3.
-For competition of children U14 and younger, the minimum combat area may be reduced to 5m X 5m.
-The safety zone around is three (3) meters, and three (3) meters between adjacent combat areas. - 9.4.
-The safety zone may be reduced to one (1) meter providing that the rules are adapted to make the event safe--for example skill competitions for children or Ne Waza competitions. - 9.5 Demonstration events (judo Festivals) for children do not require adherence to a specific tournament standard and may be conducted in dojos.
+The recommended size of the competition area is 8m x 8m with a 3-meter outside safety zone and 4 meters between adjacent combat areas. - 9.1.3.
+At a minimum size of the competition area is 7m x 7m with a 3-meter outside safety zone and 4 meters between adjacent combat areas. - 9.2.
+For competition involving children U16 and younger, the combat area may be reduced to 6m x 6m.
+The safety zone remains 3 meters all around, and 3 meters between adjacent combat areas. - 9.3.
+For competition of children U14 and younger, the minimum combat area may be reduced to 5m x 5m.
+The safety zone around is 3 meters and 3 meters between adjacent combat areas. - 9.4.
+The safety zone may be reduced to 1 meter, providing that the rules are adapted to make the event safe, for example skill competitions for children or Ne Waza competitions. - 9.5.
+Demonstration events (judo Festivals) for children do not require adherence to a specific tournament standard and may be conducted in dojos.

-10. Tournament records:
+10. Tournament Records

 - 10.1.
-Tournament records including tournament regulations, entry lists of athletes and coaches and tournament draw sheets must be preserved and: - 10.2.
-All records of Nationally "A" sanctioned events must be communicated to Judo Canada within 48 hours of the event. - 10.3.
-All records of Provincial Events B and C sanctioned, should be kept at the office of the PSO for 3 (three) years, and made available to Judo Canada upon request.
+Tournament records including tournament regulations, entry lists of athletes and coaches and tournament draw sheets must be preserved. - 10.2.
+All records of National "A" sanctioned events must be communicated to Judo Canada within 72 hours of the event, in format approved by Judo Canada.

+10.3.
+All records of Provincial Events, B and C sanctioned, should be kept at the office of the PSO for 3 years, and made available to Judo Canada upon request.